greymatter-io/terraform-greymatter-ecs/docs/install.md

 ec2_min_instances      = <min number of ec2 instances for the ecs cluster>
 ```

-Note that when specifying ec2 instances and instance type, the ecs tasks will fail if allowed resources are not enough, see [the aws documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/container-instance-eni.html#eni-trunking-supported-instance-types) on resources for instance types.
+Note that when specifying ec2 instances and instance type, the ecs tasks will fail if allowed resources are insufficient.
+See [the aws documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/container-instance-eni.html#eni-trunking-supported-instance-types) on resources for instance types.

 If not specified, they have the following defaults: